Friday, January 29, 2016

 Friday, January 22, 2016

-A slice of island life
+A slice of island life, Isla Mujeres Mexico

 It’s an oddity.
-A large protrusion of compressed sand and coral pieces jutting out into the ocean.
+A large protrusion of compressed sand and coral pieces juts out into the ocean.
 It was nick-named Ship Rock by family members who moved to the neighbourhood a few years before we did.

-Located just a little south of our casa the bow of the rock ship points north east towards Cuba, resembling a small cruise ship waiting to depart on an adventure.
+Located just a little south of our casa, the bow of the rock ship points northeast towards Cuba, resembling a small cruise ship waiting to depart on an adventure.

-When the island of Isla Mujeres was created by the forces of nature, this piece of land was part of the island, but over the ten or so thousands of years it has become semi-detached floating free in a turquoise sea.
+When the island of Isla Mujeres was created by the forces of nature, this piece of land was part of the island, but over the ten or so thousands of years, it has become semi-detached, floating free in a turquoise sea.

-Ship Rock has become a focal point in the neighbourhood, a place to fish, or swim.
+Ship Rock has become a focal point in the neighbourhood, a place to fish or swim.
 A place to plink stones into the water, while staring in contemplation at the ocean.
 It’s peaceful.
 And it’s hectic.

-Around October, a run of thin, silver, very bony and tasty fish swim past.
+Around October, a run of thin, silver, very bony and tasty fish swims past.
 The many avid fans of the Lady Fish cast hopefully with rod and reel or hand-lines, hauling in dozens of fish.

 Even the family pets get in on the act, hauling the fish to shore as they are hooked on the line.
 Dinner!

-Then with their bellies stuffed with fish the birds rest and contemplate life, wings tucked in while they snooze for an hour or two.
+Then, with their bellies stuffed with fish, the birds rest and contemplate life, wings tucked in while they snooze for an hour or two.

-During the windy winter months a few intrepid tourists and locals try out body-surfing at Ship Rock.
+During the windy winter months, a few intrepid tourists and locals try out body-surfing at Ship Rock.

-The waves curl and crash, tossing young bodies into the air, or stuffing them under the water.
+The waves curl and crash, tossing young bodies into the air or stuffing them under the water.

 It looks like fun, although the water is not very deep where the waves break, and the coral rocks make a tough landing.